JdejesusIsaac/crowdFund/README.md

 # Deployment

-1. In the root directory of the project, run the following command to compile. run:  yarn hardhat compile
+1. In the root directory of the project, the following command to compile. run:  yarn hardhat compile

 2. Deploy contract to goerli. run: yarn hardhat deploy --network goerli